Biorthogonal polynomials related to quantum transport theory of disordered wires: Asymptotic analysis for

-is a conformal mapping in a neighbourhood $D(b, \epsilon)$ around $b$ satisfying \eqref{eq:f_b_prop}, where $\epsilon > 0$ is a small enough constant.
-Moreover, we also choose the shape of the contour $\Sigma$ so that the image of $\Sigma \cap D(b, \epsilon)$ under the mapping $f_b$ coincides with the jump contour $\Gamma_{\Ai}$ defined in \eqref{def:AiryContour} that is the jump contour of the RH problem \ref{rhp:Ai} for the Airy parametrix.
+is a well-defined analytic function in a small neighborhood of $b$.
+Moreover, we also choose the shape of the contour $\Sigma$ such that the image of $\Sigma \cap D(b, \epsilon)$ under the mapping $f_b$ coincides with the jump contour $\Gamma_{\Ai}$ defined in \eqref{def:AiryContour}, which is the jump contour of the RH problem \ref{rhp:Ai} for the Airy parametrix.

 Let

 and define